 Beauly Priory.
 The remains of this Benedictine abbey church are located on a bend of the River Beauly, 16 miles west of Inverness.
-The surviving church takes the form of a cross which is surrounded by burial monuments from the 1400s up to the 1800s with an enclosing stone wall separating it from the modern housing estate which it borders.
+The surviving church takes the form of a cross, which is surrounded by burial monuments from the 1400s up to the 1800s, with an enclosing stone wall separating it from the modern housing estate with which it borders.

-In Outlander, Beauly Priory was the burial site of the Fraser clan and the setting where Clair and Jamie meet the mystical seer Maisri, prior to the battle at Culloden.
+In Outlander, Beauly Priory was the burial site of the Fraser clan and the setting where Clair and Jamie met the mystical seer Maisri prior to the Battle at Culloden.

 Blackness Castle (Fort William).
 Also known as ‘the ship that never sailed’ due to its unusual bow-like front, Blackness Castle dominates the coastline of the Firth of Forth a few miles west of Edinburgh.
-The 15th-century fortress represented Fort William in the TV show, where Jamie was savagely whipped by Black Jack.
+The TV show’s Fort William was the 15th-century fortress, where Black Jack brutally beat Jamie.

 Boness and Kinneil Railway station.
 This attraction near the Firth of Forth lies twenty miles west of Edinburgh.
 The Scottish railway museum was a popular tourist destination long before Outlander became popular thanks to the restored railway buildings and carriages that you can walk around and the diesel and steam locomotives that you can take trips on.

 The station was used in the tear-jerking scene where Frank says goodbye to Claire as she heads off to war in episode three of season one.